Nisarg-Sheth/crosslayerdse/README.md

 # crosslayerdse

-The repo contains all the work done on the ILP formulation and solving so far The main directory contains the files for running things with gurobi The directory /with_dpll contains the work on EA formulation and the implementation of the DSE using david-putnam backtracking algorithm
+The repo contains all the work done on the ILP formulation and solving so far The main directory contains the files for running things with the gurobi solver.
+The directory `/with_dpll` contains the work on EA formulation and the implementation of the DSE using david-putnam backtracking algorithm

 ## The parent directory